Summer Days (And Summer Nights!!): Cover photo

+The cover photo depicting the group on a sailboat shows Brian, Carl, and Dennis Wilson, and Mike Love.

+Al Jardine is missing from the photo, having missed the shoot due to illness.

-Summer Days (And Summer Nights!!) includes Bruce Johnston's first appearance on a Beach Boys album.
-As Brian Wilson's stage replacement, he was not yet considered an "official" member, but Wilson appreciated Johnston's skills enough to have him contribute vocally and instrumentally on the album.
+Bruce Johnston is also not on the cover, although he did perform on the album and was present for the photo shoot.
+As Brian Wilson's stage replacement, he was not yet considered an official member, but Wilson appreciated Johnston's skills enough to have him contribute vocally and instrumentally on the album.
 Johnston would often accompany the group on photo shoots, but he was prohibited from having those pictures published on album covers due to a preexisting contract with Columbia Records.
-Along with Johnston, Al Jardine is also missing from the Summer Days cover photo depicting the group on a sailboat, having missed the shoot due to illness.

 Reception

 Summer Days (And Summer Nights!!) proved to be another gold-selling success for the Beach Boys in the U.S., where it hit number 2 behind The Rolling Stones's Out of Our Heads.
 Along with 1963's Surfin' U.S.A. it remains the group's highest-charting studio album in the U.S. The following year, the album would reach number 4 in the United Kingdom.
 The album's lead single, "Help Me, Rhonda", topped the US Billboard Hot 100.

 In a 2011 reappraisal, BBC Music observed that the track listing of Summer Days reads "like a Greatest Hits," and felt the album is unfairly disparaged for being "simply loaded with proud pop songs."
-Comparing to the Beach Boys' later work: "If Pet Sounds is the critics’ favorite, Summer Days is perhaps the people's day at the beach."
+Comparing to the Beach Boys' later work: "If Pet Sounds is the critics' favorite, Summer Days is perhaps the people's day at the beach."
 That same year, the online journal Rocksucker praised the album, ranking it 4th in its list of "Ten Underappreciated Beach Boys LPs," but considers it "an inconsistent collection of which the high points are truly great and the low points ranging from merely good to just-about-passing-muster."